travis-ci/docs-travis-ci-com/user/languages/javascript-with-nodejs.md

 documentation](https://github.com/creationix/nvm#usage) for more information on `.nvmrc`.

-## Default Test Script
+## Default Build Script

-The default test script for projects using nodejs is:
+The default build script for projects using nodejs is:

 ```bash
 npm test